zebaslam/Notes/Ruby Cheat Sheet.md

 ### Inheritance
 The following shows that Magazine is a subclass of Publication: `class Magazine < Publication`. `<` is the inherits symbol.

+## Modules
+Modules are bundles of methods and constants that can be `include`d in a class but cannot be instantiated.
+They use the `module` keyword.
+Module names are often adjectives.